kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-05-custom-errors/29-async-await-middleware.md

 });
 ```

-* You only need to add this asyncHandler if you are doing asynchronous operations
+* **note** You only need to add this asyncHandler if you are doing asynchronous operations

 ## Test to make sure it all works as it did before
 * getAllBootcamps in Postman
 * getSingleBootcamp and see if errorHandler still works
     - add characters onto `id` in URL
         + We should still get our 404 not found status
-        + And it should still go through our errorHandler
+        + And it should still go through our `errorHandler`
             * It is looking at the err.name (from error.js) and spitting out that error message with a 404
 * createBootcamp
     - Make sure duplicate key is still working